By Anthony O’Connell (Founder)

 Sure enough, they weren’t teaching web design but they were teaching Macromedia Director which was very cool.
 I had always wanted to learn Macromedia (now Adobe) Flash.
 Flash was a very exciting technology back then.
 It added animation, video and interactivity to the web.
 I met with the course director who was looking for a teaching partner and I asked him if we could teach Flash instead.
-He said why not?
+He said, why not?
 So we created a course to teach the kids how to use Flash to make an animated movie for the web.
 It was very successful.
 The kids really enjoyed it and made some great movies.
 However, I didn’t fit well into the bureaucracy of a Thai school.
 While I tried to make my class new and exciting I felt that the other classes were taught by rote and memorisation.
 Some of the kids told me that my class was the only one they liked.
 I loved my job and watching the kids teach each other but the pay wasn’t a lot.

 Then I had a big shock.
 I found out I was going to be a Dad.
 I didn’t know what to do or how I could take care of a family in Thailand so I went back to the beach and sat in a hammock for a few weeks to decide …

-Find out what I decided, how I lived in Bangkok, Koh Phangan and Chiang Mai, Thailand over the next 15 years and why I’m building robots and artificial intelligence to protect and grow families, businesses and schools.
+Find out what I decided, how I lived in Bangkok, Koh Phangan, and Chiang Mai, Thailand over the next 15 years, and why I’m building robots and artificial intelligence for marketing, education and medicine.